Design system guide

 To keep in mind

-• How well do components express your brand?
+• How do components express your brand?

 • Are design elements consistent?